cheblankenshipUTD/CS-4347-Database-Systems/README.md

-# CS-4347-Database-Systems
+# CS4347 Database Systems Group Project

-UT Dalls CS4347 Database Systems Group Project
+UT Dallas CS4347 Database Systems Group Project

 ###### Environment
 - MySQL 8.0.28-arm64
-- Sequel Ace
+- Sequel Ace (GUI)
-- macOS 12
+- macOS 12 (OS)

+###### What I Learned
+- MySQL
+- Design the database in conceptual data model and implement the actual database
+- Convert relational algebra into SQL queries
+- CURD the database using basic & advanced query techniques

 ## Project Description
 Wonder Library is a library for all ages.
 Wonder Library would like one relational database to be able to smoothly carry out their work in an organized way.
 The library has following important modules: Person, Employee, Member, Books, Publishers, Authors and Payment.